Telling “the solemn message of the flight of time”

 Joyce’s Red Book (Contracts for winding and/or maintenance of tower clocks) shows that Nantwich had an initial contract with them to “Clean & keep in order tower clock” involving 5 visits per annum, later changed to 3, for an annual cost of £4.
 The clock is now inspected and oiled once a year by Smiths of Derby who bought out Joyce of Whitchurch in 1965; in 2019 the single maintenance visit cost nearly £300!

 One of the benefits of having to wind a clock regularly, apart from the exercise, is that the clock is looked at frequently.
 Our clock is not hidden away and rarely visited, as is sadly the case for many of its now-electrified counterparts.
-Its technical beauty is often appreciated and any changes in appearance, function, or performance can be detected quickly by David and dealt with in a timely fashion.
+Its technical beauty is often appreciated and any changes in appearance, function, or performance can be detected quickly and dealt with in a timely fashion.

 David and Judith Allman: for their research at the Chester Records office which uncovered the items relating to the installation of the present clock, and the photograph of its Service of Dedication.